Linky132/WaywardCraft/README.md

 # WaywardCraft
-WaywardCraft is a mod that aims to bring all key concepts from the TV show Supernatural into Minecraft.
+WaywardCraft is a mod that intends to bring the TV show Supernatural to Minecraft, including the ability to hunt monsters, ghosts, demons, angels, and even Leviathans!

-This mod is unreleased and still under construction.
-If this repository has not been updated in a while, that simply means that I am busy working on it and haven't pushed changes to the repository.
+Please note: this mod is still in the early stages of development and there is currently no timeline for when it will be released to the public.
+This file will be updated with every feature that I manage to fully incorporate into the mod (which as of now is zero).